 “Thomas got married last weekend to a wealthy woman in Savannah he’s been seeing for years.
 He used to laugh about you.
 So gullible and easy.”
 Angie gave Megan a look of total disgust and contempt.
 “If you’ll excuse me, I need to lock up.”
 She walked away.

 Stunned, Megan began remembering all the absences, all of the trips to Savannah, the weekends, and sometimes full weeks he was gone.
 She slowly walked out of the store and got into her car.
-The rain pelted the metal roof as the realization of her collapsed life
+The rain pelted the metal roof as the realization of her collapsed life weighed on her.

-A month later Megan lay on a twin mattress on the floor.
+A month later, Megan lay on a twin mattress on the floor.
 Neat piles of her clothes were folded and placed in and next to the closet.
 Except for an alarm clock, the room was otherwise bare.
 She was broke, and $50,000 deeper in debt from the house makeover.
-She had lost her job.
+She had quit her job.
 She got up and went to the window.
 The “For Sale” sign in her yard hadn’t attracted any buyers.

 She thought about all the friends and coworkers she had alienated, how she had rejected all of them, and now they rejected her.
 Even her family was cold to her.
-She was hurt and desperate, and also very angry.
+She was hurt and desperate, and very angry.